 We have also compiled a list of what are, in our opinion, the top-rated smokers in each category, taken from other detailed and targeted roundups you can find on our website.

-- Camp Chef Woodwind WiFi Enabled Pellet Smoker
+- Camp Chef Woodwind WiFi Pellet Grill & Smoker with Sear Box

 - Oklahoma Joe’s Highland Reverse Flow Smoker

 - Kamado Joe Classic II Charcoal Grill

 - Weber Smokey Mountain Cooker